Tech, health care companies help lift US stocks higher

-U.S. stocks moved broadly higher in midday trading Wednesday as the market bounced back from modest losses a day earlier.
+U.S. stocks moved broadly higher in afternoon trading Wednesday as the market bounced back from modest losses a day earlier.
 Technology and health care companies accounted for much of the gains.
 Industrial stocks also rose following encouraging data on industrial production.
-Some big banks fell after reported hefty quarterly losses.
+Some big banks fell after reporting hefty quarterly losses.
+The Dow Jones industrial average was again trading above 26,000 points.

 Continue Reading Below